The Best Coffee Shops in Bellingham

 Caffe Adagio

-Caffe Adagio has always been a popular spot in downtown Bellingham.
+Caffe Adagio is another popular spot in downtown Bellingham.
 The traditional Italian coffee shop has tasty sandwiches, soups, pastries, and more.
 Their Mayan Hot Chocolate is delicious and popular and their baristas are skilled.
 You can stop by to order in person and sit outside or take it to go.

 Lettered Streets Coffeehouse